 Following a research study carried out by Halley Movement in Mauritius and in the Indian Ocean islands, it was revealed that elderly persons can contribute in various ways in solving problems linked to the family.
 While the research outcome shows that elderly and young persons rarely work in concert in community, Halley Movement started a series of workshops and conferences on Intergeneration.

-Ideas and information gathered during these sessions and conferences culminated in the production of a booklet on Intergeneration – “Livret sur L’Intergeneration”.
-This booklet is meant to give a brief insight of the Intergenerational process towards integration of all generations for harmonious human relationships.
+Ideas and information gathered during these sessions and conferences culminated in the production of a booklet on Intergeneration – “Livret sur l”Intergeneration”.
+This booklet is meant to give a brief insight into the Intergeneration process towards an integration of all generations for harmonious human relationship.